or ….. OUT OF SIGHT, OUT OF MIND?

 The American College of Prosthodontists reports that 178 million people in the US are missing at least one tooth.
 Delta Dental Northeast reports that nearly half of Americans ages 65 and older have lost six or more teeth, and 20 percent have lost all of their teeth.

+It’s understandable why most people consider a missing front or side tooth an emergency: it immediately affects their appearance.
 When the missing tooth is visible when smiling, most people will replace it with a dental implant or other tooth replacement option.
+Some patients who chip or lose a front tooth won’t even go to work until they’ve had at least a temporary solution put in place.

-However, when the missing tooth is a molar or toward the back, it can seem less important to do anything.
+However, when the missing tooth is a molar or toward the back, it often isn’t treated with the same urgency.
 The logic goes: “if no one can see it, it’s not as important as a missing tooth closer to the front.”

 Missing back teeth are common because the molars are the first adult teeth to erupt and unfortunately, often the first to be lost due to decay or fracture.
-And, as this post hopes to convey, the impact of a missing back tooth on your smile is equally as important in the long run as a front tooth.
+The impact of a missing back tooth on your smile is equally as important in the long run as a front tooth.

 A missing back tooth compromises chewing function and initiates a cascading series of events over time: